Bhai Maharaj Singh: Participation in the Second Anglo-Sikh Wars

 Bikram Singh Bedi, a direct descendant of Guru Nanak, and Colonel Richhpal Singh Purbia, were the only two of the prominent Sikhs who agreed with Maharaj Singh and decided to accompany him to continue the struggle.
+Another figure who remained a holdout against the British was Narain Singh.
+Eventually, Narain Singh was arrested and Richhpal Singh was fatally wounded near Aligarh by the police.
+Maharaj Singh had a 10,000 rupee bounty placed for his capture or death by the British.
 The Sikh Empire was annexed by the British East India Company on 29 March 1849.